satspatel/pip/Misc Notes.md

 - sulphonamide component of co-trimoxazole were to displace warfarin from its plasma-protein, the risk of adverse effects and toxicity will transiently increase.

 - phenytoin, salicylates and ethanol is dependent on saturable enzymatic processes

+- parenteral morphine is half the oral dose